 Pamper Yourself at the Spa

-This is one of my favorite things to do in Vail in the winter that isn’t snowboarding.
+This is one of my favorite Vail winter activities that isn’t snowboarding.
 An afternoon at one of the many spas always sounds inviting.
 There are many to choose from depending on where you are staying.
 Get a massage, sit in the steam room, and enjoy the hot tub with a glass of wine, after all you deserve it!

-Located in Vail Village is the Tivoli.
+Located in Vail Village is the Tivoli Lodge.
 Beautiful rooms with big rustic furniture.
 I stayed here for a few nights when I first moved to Vail.
 It brings back a lot of memories and I enjoyed the hotel.
 Walkable to all bars, restaurants and lifts.

 Vail Mountain Lodge and Spa